2. MPSD HPC system#

 2.2.4.
 Interactive use of HPC nodes#

-For production computation, we typically write a batch file (see Setting the rpath (finding libraries at runtime)), and submit these using the sbatch command.
+For production computation, we typically write a batch file (see Example batch scripts), and submit these using the sbatch command.

 Sometimes, it can be helpful to login into an HPC node for example to compile software or run interactive tests.
 The command to use in this case is salloc.